sheldonreddy/Shopping-Cart/README.md

 ## Introduction

-The Games Global Shopping Cart API is a powerful and secure RESTful API designed to provide seamless shopping cart management for users.
+The Games Global Shopping Cart API is a secure RESTful API designed to provide seamless shopping cart management for users.
 It's built using ASP.NET Core and follows best practices to ensure security, performance, and maintainability.

 ## API Specification